 And accepting that you will be seen—for better or worse—exactly as you are in the moment.

 Annie Darling was born in Chicago, Illinois and studied fine art and graphic design at the University of Oregon and the University of Southern Maine where she graduated with a degree in communication arts.
 Annie has enjoyed a distinguished career as an artist, art director, and designer, receiving international acclaim for her visual design work.
 Annie’s love of encaustic, mixed media, oil painting and photography is evidenced in the numerous bodies of work that exhibit her singular and distinctive style.
 Her paintings can be found in public venues and private collections world-wide.

 As a child I was immersed in the visual arts: my father was a commercial photographer, my mother an interior designer, my uncle was a sculptor, and my cousin a print maker.
-My interest in art was fueled by my experience of all of their work, as well as frequent visits to the museums and galleries of Chicago where I was drawn to modern art.
+My interest in art was fueled by my experience their work, as well as frequent visits to the museums and galleries of Chicago where I was drawn to contemporary art.

 Each time I returned from a museum outing, filled with passion, I would paint or draw my own interpretation of the images that inspired me.

 The process of making art—using media and methods to continuously shape and reshape ideas in the physical realm—has become my passion.
 The work is an experience.
-A time of physical, emotional and conceptual exploration which transforms and propels the work and myself as an artist.
+A time of physical, emotional and conceptual exploration which transforms the work, and propels my desire as an artist.